 There were several books and materials that I had reviewed.
 None were able to replicate the real-world experience.

 I had many Indian friends who had come to the USA as students.
-The university had exposed them to the American lifestyle.
-It was helpful while acclimatizing to the new environment.
+University had exposed them to the American lifestyle.
+It was helpful while acclimating to the new environment.
 As a double graduate, I was initially reluctant to enroll in school again.
 Nevertheless, I got admitted to the master in leadership program at Northeastern University (NEU).
 While I was attending class or completing assignments, I saw that there was a vast difference in the teaching methodologies of India and the USA.
 In India, there was a lot of emphasis on remembering and retaining information.
 At NEU, we had open book exams and it was necessary for students to be able to apply their learnings.

-Dr. Julia Ivy was hosting a “Make Your Case” consulting case writing competition in NEU.
+Dr. Julia Ivy was hosting a “Make Your Case” consulting case writing competition at NEU.
 I signed up for it as the workshop would teach me how course concepts were applied in real-world scenarios.
 To write cases, I networked and met with several alumni and other business persons.
 The interviews helped me understand the organizational dilemma and dwell deeper into the social and economic structures of America.
-It was a classic killing two birds with one arrow situation!
+It was a classic killing two birds with one stone situation!
 I was able to write good assignments and partner with professionals to understand the business practices in the USA.